-- The costs faced by customers in switching to a new supplier are also important in determining whether new entry would be an effective and timely competitive constraint. - Difficulties in accessing key production or supply inputs (including physical assets, proprietary rights or data), assets, important technologies, or distribution channels. - Direct or indirect network effects12 may make customers reluctant to switch, thereby making it more difficult for new entrants to gain a sufficient customer base to be profitable.
-In markets characterised by network effects, a likely entrant will need to take the risk of developing new infrastructure but may not succeed in creating the necessary demand to make it profitable. - Consumption synergies refer to efficiencies derived from purchasing multiple distinct products or services together from the same supplier.
+- Direct or indirect network effects12 may make customers reluctant to switch, thereby making it more difficult for new entrants to gain a sufficient customer base to be profitable.
+In markets characterised by network effects, a likely entrant will need to take the risk of developing new infrastructure but may not succeed in creating the necessary demand to make it profitable. - Purchasing efficiencies refer to efficiencies derived from purchasing multiple distinct products or services together from the same supplier.
 These efficiencies typically include benefits such as convenience, savings in transaction costs and time, which result in buyers deriving a greater value from purchasing the products or services from the same supplier instead of purchasing each product or service from different suppliers.
-These consumption synergies could contribute to barriers to entry.
-For instance, where there are strong consumption synergies for a merged entity's products or services, buyers may find that the costs of switching to a potential entrant's products or services may be higher than the benefits derived from remaining and purchasing the products or services from the merged entity.
+These purchasing efficiencies could contribute to barriers to entry.
+For instance, where there are strong purchasing efficiencies for a merged entity's products or services, buyers may find that the costs of switching to a potential entrant's products or services may be higher than the benefits derived from remaining and purchasing the products or services from the merged entity.
 The potential entrant may hence find it difficult to attract buyers and to compete effectively with the incumbent. - Strategic barriers may arise when incumbent firms have advantages over new entrants because of their established position (first-mover advantages).
-These advantages can flow, for example, from the experience and reputation which incumbents have built up, or from the loyalty which they may have attracted from customers and suppliers.
-Incumbent firms may sometimes behave strategically by responding to the threat of entry, for example by lowering price or by investing in excess capacity or additional brands to deter entry.
-Such firms could increase customer switching costs, for example, by establishing long term contracts (with exclusivity clauses, automatic renewals, rights of first refusal) or establishing strong customer loyalty through points programmes, thereby making it difficult for new entrants to gain a sufficient customer base to be profitable or to gain access to essential inputs.
-Incumbent firms could also signal through present or past conduct that entry would provoke an aggressive response.
+These advantages can flow, e.g. from the experience and reputation which incumbents have built up, or from the loyalty which they may have attracted from customers and suppliers.
+Incumbent firms may sometimes behave strategically by responding to the threat of entry, e.g. by lowering price or by investing in excess capacity or additional brands to deter entry.
+Such firms could increase customer switching costs, e.g. by establishing long term contracts (with exclusivity clauses, automatic renewals, rights of first refusal) or establishing strong customer loyalty through points programmes, thereby making it difficult for new entrants to gain a sufficient customer base to be profitable or to gain access to essential inputs.
+Incumbent firms could also signal through present or past conduct that entry would provoke an aggressive response. - 6.37 CCCS's analysis of entry conditions also includes considering whether the merged entity would face competition from imports or supply-side substitution, to the extent that these have not already been taken into account in market definition.
+What is important is that competitive constraints posed by imports and possible supply-side substitutes are considered in the analysis (whether they are considered under the heading of market definition or that of entry).
+Given the open nature of Singapore's economy, the competitive constraints posed by imports are likely to be an important factor in analysis.